 Epoch re-entered the hardware arena for a final time in 2000.
 This time the company licensed products from SSD Company Limited, the company that a few years later would release the XavixPort, a system that used motion sensor to detect the movement of its controllers, two years before the release of Nintendo’s Wii.
 The products that Epoch licensed utilized XavixTechnology, which “combined leading-edge human interface sensors, including optical sensor and infra-red, to allow any television to respond directly to a user’s actions.”
 The units used controllers that resembled real sports equiptment that were connected wirelessly to a small console that plugged into a standard television set.
 Because of the simplicity in setting these systems up, they would soon be referred to as plug-and-play systems.

-Naturally, the first plug-and-play system that Epoch released was a baseball game called Play TV Baseball2.
-The base unit actually looked like a rectangular base from a baseball diamond.
-Attached to it was a baseball peripheral that allowed the player to pitch a physical baseball during a game.
+Naturally, the first plug-and-play system that Epoch released was a baseball game called Excite Stadium.
+Attached to the console was a baseball peripheral that allowed the player to pitch a physical baseball during a game.
 Wireless sensors within the ball communicated with the base unit and provided such information as the type and speed of the pitch.
 A bat that also connected to the base unit via sensors was also provided.
-Play TV Baseball2 allowed people to pitch and hit as if they were in a real game, while the rest of the team played on-screen.
+Excite Stadium allowed people to pitch and hit as if they were in a real game, while the rest of the team played on-screen.
 Soon other plug-and-play systems licensed from Xavix followed including ping-pong, tennis game, and soccer.
 Several of these games were available in the United States from Radica, which had licensed them directly from SSD.